wdavidsen/HomePhotos/README.md

 # Home Photos

 This is the 4th generation of my home photos solution, which I use to keep up with new technology.
-It is build with security in mind with .NET Core 5.0, Angular, Typescript, Dapper, SQLite and ImageSharp.
+It is build with security in mind with .NET Core 5.0, Angular, Typescript, Bootstrap, NGX, Dapper, SQLite and ImageSharp.

+## Features
+* Endless photo scroll
+* Adjustable thumbnail sizes
+* Photo slideshow
+* Tag-based filtering
+* Keyword search
+* Multi-image upload
+* Discovers new photos on a schedule
+* Token authentication
+* Password protected with 3 permission levels